 Keeping a villain alive

-With the rare occurrence of keeping a villain alive within the MCU, Namor has now become a new addition to the sinister villains including Agatha Harkness, Abomination, Baron Zemo (and perhaps Darren Cross who may or may not make an appearance in Ant-Man and the Wasp: Quantumania)
+With the rare occurrence of keeping a villain alive within the MCU, Namor has now become a new addition to the sinister villains including Agatha Harkness, Abomination, and Baron Zemo.

 The Marvel polish does not feel right at all